TREASURIES-Yields bounce, Fed speakers in focus before blackout period

 By Karen Brettell

-NEW YORK, April 17 (Reuters) - U.S. Treasury yields rose on Monday as investors waited on Federal Reserve speakers for any new guidance on whether the U.S. central bank is likely to stop hiking rates after an expected increase in May.
+NEW YORK, April 17 (Reuters) - U.S. Treasury yields rose on Monday as investors watched Federal Reserve speakers for any new guidance on whether the U.S. central bank is likely to stop hiking rates after an expected increase in May.

 Softening inflation data has added to expectations that the Fed is closer to ending its tightening cycle and the economy is expected to slow as a result of higher rates.